About us

 Part of the work of the referrals team is to discern and prioritise applications, ask some difficult questions and champion an application through to admission.

-Operations team: Support workers
+Operations team: Housing team

-Operations team: Pastoral team
+Operations team: Support team

-Our pastoral team are all accredited therapists who now specialise in substance abuse.
+Our support team are all accredited therapists who now specialise in substance abuse.
 It is our practice that a client will remain with the same therapist from the beginning of their programme with us until the end, through all the phases.

 Armed Forces Covenant